Hundreds of maps were created of the New World in the 15th, 16th and 17th century. Some of them included New England..

 The “Horicans” likely refers to the Mohegans, a tribe in present-day Connecticut headed by Sagamore Uncas.

-The word Wapanoos was first documented on Adriaen Block’s 1614 map, which was the earliest European representation of Wampanoag territory.
+The word Wapanoos was first documented on Adriaen Block’s 1614 map, which was the earliest European representation of Native territory.

 William Wallace Tooker translated Nahican as “the people of the point.”
 Tooker believed that the map label might have been an error by Block, who confused Nahican with the “Anglicized” name of the Narragansett who lived across the sound in Rhode Island (Tooker, 1911 The Thirteen Tribes of Long Island)